 The uplands consist mostly of new growth forest of alder and spruce.
 A succession of plant life can be viewed on land leading away from the glacier.
 Most of the surrounding mountain walls are very steep, providing habitat for mountain goats and black bear.
 Highlights of this marine park include Shoup Glacier, and the black-legged kittiwake rookery in the lagoon.
 Bald eagles, arctic terns, and many species of waterfowl can be seen here.
 Please do not disturb the rookery or nesting areas of the birds.

 Anchorage is fair to poor in the bay but good for small boats in the lagoon.
 The lagoon can only be reached during high tide with small boats.
 Be on the lookout for icebergs allow plenty of room to get around these potentially dangerous navigation hazards.
 There are good campsites for large groups on the eastern end of the lagoon and at the base of the spit at the eastern edge of the mouth of the bay.
 Other individual campsites are located around the perimeter of the bay and the lagoon.

 Drinking water can be found near the head of the bay.
-There is a foot trail from Valdez to this park, the only state marine park with foot access in Prince William Sound.
 There are three Public-Use Cabins for rent in this park.

 Click here for cabin information.